svlad-90/livelooping/md/input-controller/input-controller.md

 The view does not reflect that.
 There seems to be no real reason to visualize that.

-**Note!** in order to Randmize function to work, you need to have Turnado instance be **IN FOREGROUND** within the DAW.
-That's why you'll find all Turnado instances being hidden somewhere in the right bottom corner of the screen, while still being in foreground.
-It is by intention.
+**Note!** in order to use the randomize function, you need to have Turnado instance be **IN FOREGROUND** within the DAW.
+That's why you'll find all Turnado instances being hidden somewhere in the right bottom corner of the screen, while still being in the foreground.
+It is done by intention.
 Do not close them.

 ----

 ### Switching between the Turnado VST presets

-"Randomize" option is quite handy, but sometimes it gives unpredictable results.
+The "Randomize" option is quite handy, but sometimes it gives unpredictable results.

 Thus, it is more common to switch between the fine-tuned pre-saved presets.
 In order to do that, one could use **"A"** and **"B"** buttons: